jwaltrip/React-EDI-Viewer/README.md

+# React X12 EDI Viewer
+This app reads incoming data from X12 EDI 850 Purchase Order documents and displays them in a user friendly format

+---

 ## MERN Stack + Redux Boilerplate w/ JWT User Authentication

 This is a simple full MERN stack boilerplate with Redux and JSON Web Token user authentication integrated.